Boat Registration and Licenses in West VirginiaGet Free Boat & Watercraft Insurance Quotes

-- A boat registered in another state and not kept in West Virginia for more than 90 consecutive days.
+- A boat registered in another state and not kept in West Virginia for a certain amount of days.

-- Complete an Application for a Certificate of Title for a Motor Boat.
+- Complete an Application for a Certificate of Title for a Motor Boat (Form MB-6).

 - Include the boat's title if it was titled in another state.

 - Drop off at any Division of Motor Vehicles (DMV) office or mail to the address located at the bottom of the application.

 - Class A (less than 16 feet): $30

 - Class 1 (between 16 and less than 26 feet): $45

 - Class 2 (between 26 and less than 40 feet): $60

 - Class 3 (40 feet or longer): $75

 Mail a completed Application for Motorboat Renewal to the address on your renewal notification.
 Include either a personal property tax receipt or an affidavit of exemption from your county assessor's office.